CsillaFarkas/ParetoPick-R/README.md

 * Analysis tab:
   * location of zoom in basin
   * HTML download for measure implementation maps
+  * frequency maps - produce during python call or based on button with Micha's R script and put in output
+  * add a barplot of number of implemented measures per optimum (counting from measure_location.csv)
+  * each measure's share in total measure area (from measure_location and hru.con)
+  * when table is touched - retain old plot, do not replot that is annoying

 * Correlation Analysis:
+  * better explanation of why we're doing that
+  * align what user can pick with what is given on the right add a little asterix to those calculated per measure
   * output largest accepted correlation, maybe in bold over the table
   * add a description of the variables in the "selected variables" table...
   * deviations_step is currently the default value